VishvasRanjan/Detection-of-Diabetic-Retinopathy/README.md

 ---

 *Thanks for checking out our proof‑of‑concept!
-We hope it sparks new ideas in DR detection.*
+I hope it sparks new ideas in DR detection.*